pyca/cryptography/docs/primitives/symmetric-encryption.rst

     Block ciphers work by encrypting content in chunks, often 64- or 128-bits.
-    They combine an underlying algorithm (such as AES), with a mode (such as CBC, CTR, or GCM).A simple example of encrypting (and then decrypting) content with AES is:
+    They combine an underlying algorithm (such as AES), with a mode (such as CBC, CTR, or GCM).
+A simple example of encrypting (and then decrypting) content with AES is:

     .. doctest::